SysKitTeam/docs-point/common-tasks/permissions-review.md

 ![Permissions Review wizard - Sharing step - Users view](../.gitbook/assets/permissions-review_wizard-sharing-by-users.png)

-In the example above, Microsoft Team was reviewed. **Filters will differ slightly when you review sites or OneDrive** since there is no Office 365 Group involved whose members would have access by default, so the Users Outside the Group filter is not applicable.
+In the example above, Microsoft Team was reviewed. **Filters will differ slightly when you review sites or OneDrive** since there is no Microsoft 365 Group involved whose members would have access by default, so the Users Outside the Group filter is not applicable.
 Instead, the **Access on Child Objects filter is given**, showing only users that don't have access on a site level but have access to a specific file or folder.

 ![Permissions Review wizard - Sharing step - Site](../.gitbook/assets/permissions-review_wizard-site-sharing-by-users.png)